Measuring leaf water stress

 Water stress has an impact on a plant’s photosynthetic performance and the severity decides whether or not a plant can recover from damage inflicted with additional irrigation.

-The PSR+ is a high resolution/high sensitivity field spectroradiometer covering the full UV/VIS/NIR range from 350-2500nm.
-It is a rugged, field portable instrument with all solid state photodiode arrays and no moving parts for reliable operation.
-The PSR+ provides auto- shutter, auto-exposure and auto-dark correction for one-touch operation.
-It can be equipped with both direct attach lenses and fiber mount FOV lenses.
-It is available with a range of accessories including contact probe, Miniprobe, pistol grip, benchtop probe and leaf clip.
+The RS-8800, NaturaSpec™, PSR+ and RS-3500 are high resolution/high sensitivity field spectroradiometers covering the full UV/VIS/NIR range from 350-2500nm.
+They are rugged, field portable instruments with all solid state photodiode arrays and no moving parts for reliable operation.
+They provide auto- shutter, auto-exposure and auto-dark correction for one-touch operation.
+They are available with a range of accessories including contact probe, Miniprobe, pistol grip, benchtop probe and leaf clip.
 For measuring leaf water stress the unique leaf clip is an invaluable resource.
-The leaf clip has a pushbutton trigger and a separate tungsten halogen illuminator that rail mounts to the PSR+ – keeping heat away from your sample during measurement to prevent burnout.
-An integral swing-away reflectance panel provides for convenient reference measurements.
+The leaf clip is designed for single-handed use in the field.
+It includes a built-in white reference and integrated light source that keeps heat away from your sample.

 A spectra taken with the leaf clip and PSR+ showing the water absorption bands and the red edge.

-PSR+ works with our unique leaf clip for detecting plant stress in the field.
+The NaturaSpec™, PSR+ and RS-3500 work with our unique leaf clip for detecting plant stress in the field.

 The leaf clip includes a built-in white reference and is designed to keep the heat from the illumination away from your sample so that measurements can be accurate and non-destructive.